 Major change in valuations is rare and even unsustainable (e.g. global IT sector valuations during dot-com era in early 2000s ).
 Hence, in the ultimate analysis, it is superior earnings growth which drives superior Wealth Creation.

 Small is big in Wealth Creation!

-Two broad themes of above-average Wealth Creation in stock markets are: 1.
-Large but unpopular 2.
-Small but high-growth.
+Two broad themes of above-average Wealth Creation in stock markets are:

 The former is rare, and typically found in a prolonged bear market, or due to temporary downturn in earnings.
 However, the latter is more common and hence a happy hunting ground for growth investors.